What Is Initial Capital Contribution LLC?

 You are allowed to take out as much money as you want from an LLC as long as the operating agreement allows.
 If you are the only member of an LLC you can take any amount you want but will need to leave enough in the business to perform normal operations.

 If you need help with your initial capital contribution LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.